This course is now available at £995pp + vat per person. Discounts are available for multiple bookings from the same organisation.

 The purpose of the training is to:

 The course takes 4 days to complete and will be held virtually across 2 weeks.
-We will also provide a refresher day in a classroom when safe to do so.
 There is a pre course workbook which will need to be completed before the course begins (8 hours of study).

 There will be short exams throughout the course, and a final case study exam which is open book.

 You will need access to Microsoft Teams and Onedrive throughout the course.
 All documents will be shared via Onedrive and sessions will be held via teams.